 Our students come from numerous pre-schools, kindergartens, early learning and day care centres across the district.
 A number of students have not attended pre-school.
-Transition to school is an issue, as it not known until late in the year how many Reception students will be starting school.
-This has improved recently with more families enrolling their child/ren earlier in the year.
-The school provides transition visits in Term 4.
+The school provides transition visits in term 4.

-Students completing Year 7 at Gawler Primary School progress to a range of DfE, Catholic and Independent secondary schools.
-Whilst Gawler and District B-12 College is the most popular government secondary destination, a number of Year 7 students enroll at Xavier College.
+Students completing Year 6 at Gawler Primary School enroll in a range of DfE, Catholic and Independent secondary schools.
+Whilst Gawler and District B-12 College is the most popular government secondary destination, a number of Year 6 students enroll at Xavier College.